mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Customize column menu

-You can customize the column menu either by passing `components` and `componentsProps` props to the column menu component or by [passing a custom component](/x/react-data-grid/components/#overriding-components) to the `ColumnMenu` slot of the data grid component.
+You can customize the column menu items by passing `components` and `componentsProps` props to the column menu component or the entire menu by [passing a custom component](/x/react-data-grid/column-menu/#custom-component) to the `ColumnMenu` slot of the data grid component.

 **components**: Prop accepted by column menu components `<GridColumnMenuDefault />` or `<GridColumnMenuSimple />`, could be used to override default column menu components or add new components.